5 Skin Signs of Insulin Resistance

 - Acne is known as one of PCOS’s clinical manifestations.
 The research suggests that patients with PCOS who have acne have higher levels of basal insulin, fasting blood glucose, and HOMA-IR.

 These 5 skin signs are what I look for with my patients when assessing for insulin resistance.
 Remember, your skin can give you clues as to what is happening inside your body.
-Fortunately, there are many natural options in treating this condition.
-Stay tuned to learn more about my top recommendations for insulin resistance!
+Fortunately, there are many natural options for treating this condition.

 References used in this article